HenrikBengtsson/doFuture/README.md

   task 1 failed - "could not find function "file_ext""
 ```

 Having said all this, in order to write foreach code that works everywhere, it is better to be conservative and not assume that all end users will use a doFuture backend.
 Because of this, it is still recommended to explicitly specify all objects that need to be export whenever using the foreach API.
 The doFuture framework can help you identify what should go into the `.export` argument.
-By setting `options(doFuture.globalsAs = "foreach+future-with-warning")`, doFuture will scan each `foreach() %dopar% { ... }` call for globals.
-If it detects global candidates not listed in `.export`, it will produce an informative warning message suggesting that those should be added.
+By setting `options(doFuture.foreach.export = ".export-and-automatic-with-warning")`, doFuture will in warn if it finds globals not listed in `.export` and produce an informative warning message suggesting that those should be added.
+To assert that argument `.export` is correct, test the code with `options(doFuture.foreach.export = ".export")`, which will disable automatic identification of globals such that only the globals specified by the `.export` argument is used.

 ## doFuture replaces existing doNnn packages